I'm Yeat

 "I'm Yeat" (stylized as "Im Yeat" in all caps) is a song written and performed by American rapper Yeat and American producer Bnyx.
 Co-written and co-produced by Sapjer, it was released on July 18, 2025, as the lead single from the former's seventh extended play Dangerous Summer (2025).

 Background

+The snippet of "I'm Yeat" was played at the Beach, Please!
+Festival in Romania, in front of 122,000 people.

 Following the release of "I'm Yeat," the announcement for the release of Yeat's sixth extended play, Dangerous Summer was revealed in an Instagram post.
 The song's production was handled by Bnyx and Sapjer.

 Reception

 Zachary Horvath of HotNewHipHop says the beat of the song has a "nightmarish" and "unearthly" feeling to it.